mlberkeley/blog/_posts/2017-10-29-adversarial-examples.markdown

   </div>
 </center>

 So just how would assassination by adversarial example work?
-Imagine replacing a stop sign with an adversarial example of it.
-A sign that a human would recognize instantly but that a neural network would be fooled into thinking was something completely different, perhaps a lightpole.
+Imagine replacing a stop sign with an adversarial example of it--that is, a sign that a human would recognize instantly but a neural network would think is something completely different, perhaps a right turn sign.
 Now imagine placing that adversarial stop sign at a busy intersection that you happen to know your assassination target will drive past.

-Now this might just be one convoluted and slightly sensationalized instance of how people could use adversarial examples for harm, but there are many more.
-For example, the iPhone X’s “face id” system that unlocks your phone when your phone sees you relies on neural nets, and as such is susceptible to adversarial attacks.
+Now this might just be one convoluted and (more than) slightly sensationalized instance of how people could use adversarial examples for harm, but there are many more.
+For example, the iPhone X’s “Face ID” feature relies on neural nets to unlock the phone when it recognizes your face, and is therefore susceptible to adversarial attacks.
 The existence of adversarial examples means that systems that incorporate deep learning models actually have a very high security risk.

-The above adversarial example if a **targeted** example.
+The above adversarial example is a **targeted** example.
 A small amount of noise was added to an image that caused a neural network to misclassify the image, despite the image looking exactly the same to a human.
 There are also **non-targeted** examples, which simply try to find _any_ input that tricks the neural network.
-More than likely this input will look like white noise to a human, but because we aren’t constrained to find an input that resembles something to a human the problem is a lot easier.
+This input will probably look like white noise to a human, but because we aren’t constrained to find an input that resembles something to a human the problem is a lot easier.

 We can find adversarial examples for just about any neural network out there, even state-of-the-art models that have so-called “superhuman” abilities, which is slightly troubling.
 In fact, it is so easy to create adversarial examples that we will show you how to do it in this post.
 All the code and dependencies you need to start generating your own adversarial examples can be found in [this](https://github.com/dangeng/Simple_Adversarial_Examples) GitHub repo.